viking1304/a1111-setup/README.md

 Since some people might not want to update brew, update is disabled by default, but you can update brew using `-b` option.

+**Additonal Nots**

+In some cases, default command line parameters provided by the A1111 team are not the best choice, and in some very rare cases, they do not work.

-**Note:** you can try and see which of the command line parameters below works the best for you.
+You can try and see which of the command line parameters below works the best for you.

-Args for Macs implemented by A1111 team:
+Args for Macs implemented by the A1111 team:
 ```
 export COMMANDLINE_ARGS="--skip-torch-cuda-test --upcast-sampling --no-half-vae --use-cpu interrogate"
 ```